 What Has Been Done to Clean Up the Site?

 The site became contaminated with lead, cadmium and zinc from lead mining activities, including smelting, milling, and roasting.
 The disposal of mine waste rock on-site created large source areas that have eroded through time due to wind and water.
 Mine waste has also been mechanically transported throughout the site.
 The site was added to the National Priorities List in 1992.
 Since that time, the EPA has addressed most of the mine waste source areas by capping the mine waste.
 The following gives the status of each:

 The Site is being addressed through federal, state and PRP actions.

 Operable Unit - 00 includes all of the source areas.
 Five of the source areas have been addressed through PRP actions.

-Operable Unit 01, Residential yards: To date, over 4,850 residential properties have been sampled for lead contamination.
-To date, over 1,280 residential yards have been remediated along with all contaminated schools, daycares, and head starts.
-This work is ongoing and EPA will continue to sample and remediate properties that are greater than 400 parts per million lead.
+Operable Unit 01, Residential yards: To date, 5,109 residential properties have been sampled for lead contamination.
+To date, over 1,475 residential yards have been remediated along with all contaminated schools, daycares, and head starts.
+This work is ongoing and the EPA will continue to sample and remediate properties that are greater than 400 parts per million lead.
 This work is being done both through enforcement and EPA actions.

 Operable Unit 02, the Big River: The Remedial Investigation and Feasibility Study of the River is ongoing.
-EPA expects that it will be completed in September 2018 and that an Interim Record of Decision may be issued on the Big River in September 2018.
+The EPA expects that it will be completed in March 2021 and the Final Record of Decision will be issued in March 2021.